 AUDITIONS FOR THE RIVER & RAIL 2021-2022 SEASON ARE OFFICIALLY OPEN!

-Actors please upload a ONE MINUTE contemporary monologue to YouTube as an “unlisted” video and submit your headshot/resume/information and video link here no later than AUGUST 1st, 2021.
+Actors please upload a ONE MINUTE contemporary monologue to YouTube as an “unlisted” video and submit your headshot/resume/information and video link here!

 If you are auditioning for The Unusual Tale of Mary & Joseph’s Baby please include 16 bars of a song in your audition video – you do not need to record a separate video – Deaf/deaf/HOH actors are especially encouraged to audition – audition material can be performed in ASL or your preferred language.

 Stage Managers and Designers please attach your resumes/portfolios here.

 Instructions for uploading and sharing an unlisted link to YouTube can be found here.